CALL US! (888) 848-0144

 – Improving the original factory PCM programming; it might be overly sensitive or not account for wear or other factors affecting the operation of individual sensors

-– Changing the engine idle speed, spark timing, fuel mixture or other emission control functions
+– Changing the engine idle speed, spark timing, fuel mixture, or other emission control functions

 – Smoothing out or changing the shift characteristics of an automatic transmission

-– Modifying the operation of the ABS, traction control or stability control systems
+– Modifying the operation of the ABS, traction control, or stability control systems

 Should You Reflash or Repair Your PCM?

 Engine Stalling or Misfiring: Stalling and misfiring may occur without any pattern to frequency or severity.
-The PCM might be unable to read its sensors and cannot adjust properly.
+The PCM might be unable to read its sensors and adjust properly.

 Engine Performance Issues: A faulty PCM may throw off the timing and fuel settings of the engine, which can impact performance.
 You’ll notice a reduction in fuel efficiency, power, and acceleration.